 3.2.1.
 QUALITATIVE ANALYSIS OF MACROINVERTEBRATES COMMUNITIES

 Faunistic list of the collected macroinvertebrate communities was presented in Table 2.
 In total, 23 taxa distributed across 4 phyla, 7 classes, 12 orders, and 16 families have been recorded.
-Mollusca phylum was the most diverse group with 9 families and 13 taxa.
-Gastropoda class was the most diverse, with 8 taxa, followed by Insects which account for 6 taxa.
+ThePhylum Mollusca was the most diverse group, comprising 9 families and 13 taxa.
+The Gastropoda class was the most diverse, with 8 taxa, followed by Insects which account for 6 taxa.

 Table 2: Benthic macroinvertebrate faunistic list collected downstream of Buyo dam from June 2018 to May 2019.